 ⁴ Guangdong University of Technology

 Vision–Language–Action (VLA) models offer a unified framework for robotic manipulation by integrating visual perception, language understanding, and control generation.
-Yet existing VLA models still struggle to generalize across diverse tasks, scenes, and camera viewpoints, and often produce coarse or unstable actions.
-We introduce $\mathcal{E}_0$, a continuized discrete diffusion framework that formulates action generation as iterative denoising over quantized action tokens.
-Compared with continuous diffusion policies, $\mathcal{E}_0$ offers two key advantages: (1) discrete action tokens align naturally with the symbolic structure of pretrained VLM/VLA backbones, enabling stronger semantic conditioning; and (2) discrete diffusion matches the true quantized nature of real-world robot control—whose hardware constraints (e.g., encoder resolution, control frequency, actuation latency) inherently discretize continuous signals—and therefore benefits from a Bayes-optimal denoiser that models the correct discrete action distribution, leading to stronger generalization.
-Compared with discrete autoregressive and mask-based discrete diffusion models, $\mathcal{E}_0$ supports a significantly larger and finer-grained action vocabulary and avoids the distributional mismatch introduced by masking-based corruptions—yielding more accurate fine-grained action control.
-We further introduce a spherical viewpoint perturbation augmentation method to improve robustness to camera shifts without additional data.
-Experiments on LIBERO, VLABench, and ManiSkill show that $\mathcal{E}_0$ achieves state-of-the-art performance across 14 diverse environments, outperforming strong baselines by 10.7% on average.
-Real-world evaluation on a Franka arm confirms that $\mathcal{E}_0$ delivers precise, robust, and transferable manipulation, establishing discrete diffusion as a promising direction for generalizable VLA policy learning.
+However, existing VLA systems still struggle to generalize across diverse tasks, scenes, and camera viewpoints, and often produce coarse or unstable actions.
+We argue that these limitations are closely tied to the structural properties of actions in VLA settings, including the inherent multi-peaked nature of action distributions, the token-based symbolic reasoning of pretrained VLM/VLA backbones, and the effective finite resolution imposed by real-world robotic control.
+Motivated by these properties, we introduce $\mathcal{E}_0$, a tweedie discrete diffusion framework that formulates action generation as iterative denoising over quantized action tokens.
+By operating in a discrete action space with a principled diffusion process, $\mathcal{E}_0$ naturally aligns with token-based reasoning, supports fine-grained yet executable action control, and avoids the distributional mismatch of masking-based discrete diffusion.
+We further introduce a spherical viewpoint perturbation augmentation to enhance robustness to camera shifts without additional data.
+Experiments on LIBERO, VLABench, ManiSkill, and a real-world Franka arm demonstrate that $\mathcal{E}_0$ achieves state-of-the-art performance across 14 diverse environments, outperforming strong baselines by 10.7\% on average.

 Fig.1 Overview and detailed illustration of $\mathcal{E}_0$. (a) Overall architecture of the proposed model. (b) Training and inference pipeline, showing how inputs are encoded, diffused, and decoded into executable action sequences.